dustatron/AnimalShelter/README.md

 ## Contact Info
 Currently there's no known bugs, however, if there are any issues running this website I would love feedback!
 Please email us at
-* keturah.dev@gmail.com.
-* jamisoncozart@gmail.com
-*
+* DustyMcCord@gmail.com.

 ## License

 Licensed under the MIT license.

-&copy; 2020 Keturah Howard, Jamison Cozart, Dusty McCord.
+&copy; 2020 Dusty McCord.